 By Inti Maria Tidball-Binz, leader of Atrévete Hollaback, Buenos Aires, Argentina

 I always appreciate it when other people position themselves when writing, so let me introduce myself.
 I am Inti Maria, I am 31 years old, I live in Argentina (my place of birth) and I am also a British citizen.
 I lived in England for 20 years, from 1990 to 2010.
-I am in the odd situation of being considered a POC in one country and white in another.
+I am in the odd situation of being considered a person of colour (POC) in one country and white in another.
 It gives me a very specific view on race issues because I am very aware of the privilege I have in my country of birth.
 Whereas in Britain the one drop rule counts, in Argentina lots of people who would in Britain be seen as POC self-assign themselves as white by claiming a European ancestor.
 So it is mainly people with visibly indigenous features who are most discriminated against in terms of jobs, education, the justice system, and the financial system.
 An influx of Senegalese immigrants has made them a target for police brutality, marginalisation and acts of racism.

 I am very aware that I would never have the job I had in England, and that my living situation is in fact stable in a way it never was in England for the same reason.
 I am immediately trusted, I face little or no discrimination as an outsider or a foreigner as I did in the UK.